You Need an A/B Testing Learning Repository to Run Experience-Informed Experiments (Experts Say)

 David Mannheim

 You can provide as much information about the reported experiment as possible.
 And do so in various formats.
-That’s why you need the screenshots, video recordings, and a story to give context to all the numbers.
+That’s why you need screenshots, video recordings, and a story to give context to all the numbers.

 Remember to keep it relevant, concise, and scannable.